akshayParashar1995/data_coverage_tool/README.md

 ## Setup Instructions

-Refer to Setup.md for details for installing the required libraries for the toolkit and execution of the toolkit
+Refer to setup instructions for details for installing the required libraries for the toolkit and execution of the toolkit

 ## Data Visualizations